ATLAS100 -- I. A volume-limited sample of supernovae and related transients within 100 Mpc: Results and Discussion

 Table\,\ref{tab:summary} lists a summary of the SN types and associated statistics and Figure~\ref{fig:PieChart} shows the observed fractional representation of the key spectral types in the ATLAS100 sample.
 We stress that these are observed fractions that are not corrected for the intrinsic light curve shape and luminosity of the transient, survey coverage and variations in sensitivity, foreground Galactic extinction, galactocentric distance from the host, etc. They represent the raw data set from which rates can be determined.
 A detailed analysis presenting corrected volumetric rates and luminosity functions for different SN types and subtypes will be presented in future work.

 Hydrogen-rich CCSNe or SNe II constitute the most abundant spectral type in the sample, comprising $40.0\%$ of the total sample and $46.1\%$ of the classified subsample.
 SESNe are relatively rare, comprising only $15.8\%$ of the classified events.
 CCSNe (SNe II + SESNe) account for $\sim 62\%$ of the classified subsample, whereas thermonuclear SNe Ia make up $35.4\%$.
 The fraction of SNe Ia (of all subtypes), at 35.4\% of the classified subsample, is significantly higher than that found by LOSS in their volume-limited sample \cite[24\%, within their 60\,Mpc volume after corrections for completeness;][]{2011MNRAS.412.1441L}.
 This is very likely due to the ATLAS completeness distance for the faintest CCSNe being lower than for the generally more luminous SNe Ia.
 This is evident in the histogram of redshift distribution as a function of spectral type (Figure~\ref{fig:discmag_z}, lower panel).
 SNe Ia in the sample have a median redshift of 0.019, whereas SNe II are generally closer with a median redshift of 0.017.
+We confirm this by constructing a sub-sample within 60 Mpc ($z \lesssim 0.014$).
+This ATLAS60 sample comprises 471 transients, of which 121 are SNe Ia ($25.7\%$), consistent with LOSS.

 SNe II in the sample are classified into one of the following subtypes on TNS: II-norm, IIP, IIn and II-pec.
 Most of the objects classified as II-norm (just ``SN II'' on TNS) are in fact SNe IIP based on the typical plateau in their light curves.
 However, full light curve information is usually not available when classification reports are submitted to the TNS, especially when the spectrum is obtained within a few days of explosion, as is increasingly the case for these nearby SNe.
 The category of II-norm will include both IIP and IIL (plateau and linear light curves), which can be distinguished further with ATLAS light curve data.
 SNe IIn are relatively rare, constituting $6.1\%$ of the observed SN II population and $4.5\%$ of the overall CCSN population in the sample, the latter being consistent with the corrected SN IIn to CCSN ratios from PTF and ZTF BTS \citep{2023A&A...670A..48C}.
 Our observed SN IIn fraction is lower than the observed fraction in ZTF BTS by a factor of 2 \citep[$14.2\%$ of SNe II;][]{2020ApJ...904...35P}.
 Since SNe IIn are typically more luminous than normal SNe II, their observed fraction is higher in the magnitude-limited BTS sample.
 The ATLAS fraction of $6.1\%$ of all type II SNe is marginally lower than the $10.1\pm3\%$ from LOSS \citep{2011MNRAS.412.1441L} but within the uncertainties.